monikastrah/431-2020/classes/class05/README.md

 ## One Last Thing

+In section 17 of the Course Syllabus, I [asked you to send me a poster from your favorite movie](https://thomaselove.github.io/431-2020-syllabus/movies.html) by noon on 2020-09-04.

 ![](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class05/images/g2.png)

-In section 17 of the Course Syllabus, I [asked you to send me a poster from your favorite movie](https://thomaselove.github.io/431-2020-syllabus/movies.html).
-69 of you did, and this included three movies that were mentioned by two students each, specifically: About Time (2013), Inception (2010) and La La Land (2016).
+- 69 of you did, and this included three movies that were mentioned by two students each: About Time (2013), which I have not seen, along with Inception (2010) and La La Land (2016), which I have seen and enjoyed.

 We'll get back to your data, but for now, I'll list my twenty favorite movies, [according to my account on Flickchart](https://www.flickchart.com/), three of which were also mentioned by students in the class.

 1. The Godfather Part II (1974)
 2. The Manchurian Candidate (1962)